What is a camera obscura?

 Other Cameras Obscuras installed

 With the installation of the Camera Obscura in the Tavira Tower in 1994, we’ve installed further Cameras Obscuras in Spain, Europe and across the Atlantic Ocean.
-The first Camera Obscura we installed after the one in Cádiz was in Lisbon, in April 1998 and the last one in Tudela in August 2007.
+The first Camera Obscura we installed after the one in Cádiz was in Lisbon, in April 1998 and the last one in Béjar (Salamanca) in August 2010.
 At the moment we are working on various projects to install Camera Obsuras in Spanish cities.